frootloops/network/README.md

 ## The provider

 __The provider is the core of the layer.__ It's a instance of a class that describes all endpoints.
-(Yes, there will be a lot of lines but don't be scarry, it's for good) That instance has a few callback that give you single point of access to all requests.
+That instance has a few callback that give you single point of access to all requests.

 It provides to developers hight level API for access to all endpoints.
 It contains a bunch of functions that represent each endpoint.